felipemnds/computer-science-notebook/object-oriented-programming/oop-in-java.md

 You cant use the keyword `final`with **fields** as well.
 This way, nothing will change this field's value after it's declared.
 ## 6) Static
 ### Static fields
-* will belong to the *class*, not the objects;
+* will belong to the *class*, not the objects (it's independent);
-* it's independent;
 * will be shared throught all the class's objects;
 * it can be changed normally;
 * can be accessed directly without needing an object (`Class.field`);
+### Static methods
+* will belong to the *class*, not the objects (it's independent);
+* can be accessed directly without needing an object (`Class.method`);
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDM2NzczNzIsLTI5MzYwMDA5NiwtMT
-kzOTI3MjMyOSwxODEzMDYyMzYyLDE4MzY3MDc1OTEsMTYwNjY5
-ODQ5MywzODQ2NDgwMzIsMTk5NDM0NTIwMywxMDk0NjY2MjQwLD
-kwOTUyMTQ2MSwtNDY4NjcyMjc3XX0=
+eyJoaXN0b3J5IjpbMTM3ODEzNzQ3MiwtMjE0MzY3NzM3MiwtMj
+kzNjAwMDk2LC0xOTM5MjcyMzI5LDE4MTMwNjIzNjIsMTgzNjcw
+NzU5MSwxNjA2Njk4NDkzLDM4NDY0ODAzMiwxOTk0MzQ1MjAzLD
+EwOTQ2NjYyNDAsOTA5NTIxNDYxLC00Njg2NzIyNzddfQ==
 -->